Attachments area

 Steuby Airport, as depicted on the May 1934 Kansas City Sectional Chart.

-as it was not yet depicted on the June 1932 Kansas City Sectional Chart.
+No airfield was yet depicted on the June 1932 Kansas City Sectional Chart.

-The earliest depiction which has been located of Steuby Airport was on the May 1934 Kansas City Sectional Chart.
+The earliest depiction which has been located of an airfield at this location was on the May 1934 Kansas City Sectional Chart.

-It was still depicted as Steuby Airport on the May 1937 Kansas City Sectional Chart.
+Steuby Airport continued to be depicted on the May 1937 Kansas City Sectional Chart.

 At some point between 1937-38, Steuby Airport was evidently renamed Maramec Airport,